yorkie-team/yorkie/design/range-deletion-in-splay-tree.md

 ## Summary

-In Splay Tree, an access for a node make the node the root of tree.
-So when deleting many nodes like `deleteNodes` in `pkg/json/rga_tree_split.go`, deletion for each node in Splay Tree calls many unnecessary `rotation`s.
+In the splay tree, access for a node makes the node the root of the tree.
+So when deleting many nodes like `deleteNodes` in `pkg/json/rga_tree_split.go`, deletion for each node calls many unnecessary `rotation`s.

-Using the propertiy of Splay Tree that change the root freely, `splay.DeleteRange` separates the given range to be deleted as a subtree near the root, without rotations of each node.
+Using the feature of a splay tree that changes the root freely, `splay.DeleteRange` separates the given range to be deleted as a subtree near the root, without rotations of each node.

 ### Goals

 The function `DeleteRange` should separate all nodes exactly in the given range as a subtree.
-After the function ends, the entire tree from and weight of every node must be correct just as when the nodes were deleted one by one.
+After executing the function, the entire tree from and weight of every node must be correct just as when the nodes were deleted one by one.

 ## Proposal Details

 ![delete-range-in-splay-tree-1](./media/range-deletion-in-splay-tree-1-index-of-subtrees.png)

-From the property of indexed BST, all nodes with a smaller index than the root are in the left subtree of root and the nodes with a bigger index are in the right subtree.
+From the property of indexed BST, all nodes with a smaller index than the root are in the left subtree of the root and the nodes with a bigger index are in the right subtree.

 And also, Splay Tree can change the root freely to use `Splay`.